 - Equipment hire

-Our base for the week is at a comfortable hotel in the village of Prali in Val Germanasca.
-The hotel is friendly and well set up for skiers, with excellent local food and is very close to the lifts.
+Our base for the week is at a comfortable hotel at the entrance to Val Germanasca.
+This is a friendly and comfortable place to relax, with a great restaurant serving local specialities each night.
 Hotel rooms are provided on a twin sharing basis, but if you wish to book a single room please let us know and we will confirm availability.
 Hotel details can be found on our Accommodation page.

 You should arrange outward travel to Turin Airport on Saturday, to arrive in time for the pickup.
 1.5 hour drive to our accommodation in Val Germanasca.
 PM Evening Briefing.
 Your guide will run through kit checks and safety routines, as well as hand out any rental equipment, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.